mclarkson/obdi/doc/plugins.md

 ## About

 Obdi provides a framework for running scripts.
 A Linux System Administrator generally works on the command line and types lots of commands to get a job done.
 When these commands are repeated often, and in much the same order, they are usually grouped together to form scripts.
-Obdi attempts to provide the final step, putting a User Interface around those scripts by extending the Obdi User Interface using plugins.
+Obdi attempts to provide the final step, putting a User Interface around those scripts to make using them easier.
+Wrapping the scripts is achieved by extending the Obdi User Interface using Plugins.

 ## Where are they

 Plugins are stored in their own Git repositories.
 To get a plugin, Obdi needs to be pointed at a list that describes the plugin and also tells Obdi where to get the plugin from.
 This list of plugins, or plugin repository, is also stored in a git repository containing at least one file, named `repodata.json`.

-After installation, Obdi contains no plugins, and has no plugin repositories configured.
-It's fairly simple to create a plugin repository, which can be stored in any public or private Git repository.
+After installation, Obdi has no plugins installed so doesn't do anything useful.
+Plugin repositories need to be added to be able to install the plugins.
+There are some plugin repositories available and it's fairly simple to create a plugin repository of your own, and they can be stored in any public or private Git repository.

 ## Known Plugins